ruggeri/tech-notes/randos/bicycles/lubrication-and-cleaning.md

     bacteria.
   - None of this helps with _degreasing_, which is the problem with bicycles, of course.
+  - Clorox is a brand of chlorine bleach.
+The 7th Generation bleach I have at home is peroxide based.
+  - Ironically, Clorox wipes contain no bleach.

 **Degreaser And Ball Bearings**